bottos-project/magiccube/README.md

 - To build the AI model sharing network “ModelMarket” to facilitate the effective management of the AI development cycle
 - To implement the hardware sharing network to streamline the AI product registration and communication

-# One-Click Deployment a Bottos Node
+# One-Click Deploy a Bottos Node

 - **Install**: Login as root, and execute *./startup.sh deploy*
 - **Update source code**: Create user bottos and switch to bottos, and execute *./startup.sh update*